Bad Liar (Selena Gomez song): Critical reception

+Many music publications included "Bad Liar" on their lists of the best songs of 2017.
+Billboard ranked it first on its year-end list, while The Guardian ranked it fourth, The Washington Post fifth, Time eighth, and Entertainment Weekly and NME tenth.
+It was also listed by Rolling Stone, The Fader, Pitchfork, NPR, PopMatters, Popjustice, Spin, Fact and Noisey.

+The song later appeared on retrospective lists.
+Rolling Stone ranked it 39th on its list of the 100 best songs of the 2010s, and Billboard included it on a 2021 list of notable song interpolations from the 21st century.

 Music videos

 Spotify video

 A music video premiered on Spotify's mobile app on May 18, 2017.
 It was shot in November 2016 after Gomez went back from her treatment and it was the first video to premiere as a Spotify exclusive.
 The low fidelity video features Gomez wearing the same fall-risk wristband from the single's alternative cover art.
 She is shown writhing on a bed in a pink negligee with a white ribbon binding her hands.

 Official video

 Development and conception

 The official video was directed by Jesse Peretz, who had not directed a music video since the Foo Fighters' 2007 single "Long Road to Ruin".
 It was produced by Black Dog Films and Lighthouse Management+Media.
 On June 12, 2017, Gomez announced via her social media that the second and official music video for the song would be released on June 14, 2017, posting three film posters in different colors.
 Mike Wass of Idolator noted that since the posters show "Selena Gomez" as the main star three times, he expected "her to play multiple characters or simply be the only person in it".
 On June 14, 2017, the music video for the song was uploaded to YouTube.
 Speaking about the video to Billboard, Kari Perkins (who served as costume designer) said:

 For Selena's main character, we wanted to make her like a cool-but-sweet kid that didn't really fit in.
 For the mom, I wanted to do something more extreme – I wanted her to be more put-together, more of a worldly woman.
 For the gym teacher – Farrah Fawcett was our inspiration for that character.
 She was just so iconic and so beautiful at the time; everyone wanted to be like her.
 And finally, for the male figure, that was really fun; especially finding something that would actually fit Selena because she's so tiny.